chatox/networks-science-course/theory/README.md

 ### After class

 * Read the [chapter 14](http://www.cs.cornell.edu/home/kleinber/networks-book/networks-book-ch14.pdf) of the book by Easley and Kleinberg
-* Watch the lessons [matrix formulation of PageRank](https://www.youtube.com/watch?v=e2SZY3NbtQ8) and [PageRank and random walks](https://www.youtube.com/watch?v=CWzmnzB04eg) by Jure Leskovec
+* :tv: Watch the lessons [matrix formulation of PageRank](https://www.youtube.com/watch?v=e2SZY3NbtQ8) and [PageRank and random walks](https://www.youtube.com/watch?v=CWzmnzB04eg) by Jure Leskovec

 ### Extra content: more on PageRank